ExoCTK/exoctk/docs/index.rst

   source/exoctk.limb_darkening

-**Atmopsheric Retrievals**
+**Atmospheric Retrievals**

-The ``atmospheric_retrievals`` subpackage within the ``exoctk`` package currently contains a module for performing retrievals via the `PLATON <https://platon.readthedocs.io/en/latest/>`_ package. `This Jupyter notebook <https://github.com/ExoCTK/exoctk/blob/master/exoctk/notebooks/atmopsheric_retrievals_demo.ipynb>`_ contains a demo of how to use the `platon_wrapper <https://github.com/ExoCTK/exoctk/blob/master/exoctk/atmospheric_retrievals/platon_wrapper.py>`_ module.
+The ``atmospheric_retrievals`` subpackage within the ``exoctk`` package currently contains a module for performing retrievals via the `PLATON <https://platon.readthedocs.io/en/latest/>`_ package. `This Jupyter notebook <https://github.com/ExoCTK/exoctk/blob/master/exoctk/notebooks/atmospheric_retrievals_demo.ipynb>`_ contains a demo of how to use the `platon_wrapper <https://github.com/ExoCTK/exoctk/blob/master/exoctk/atmospheric_retrievals/platon_wrapper.py>`_ module.

 Users who wish to use the ``atmospheric_retrievals`` tools may do so by installing the ``exoctk`` package.
 Please see the `installation instructions <https://github.com/ExoCTK/exoctk#installation>`_ for further details.

 .. toctree::
   :maxdepth: 1

-  source/exoctk.atmopspheric_retrievals
+  source/exoctk.atmospheric_retrievals

 **Phase Constraint Calculator**

   The Phase Constraint Calculator provides a simple interface for calculating the JWST observation start window.
 The calculation currently only applies to transits, though one can subtract 0.5 from the phase values to compute the eclipse observation start window for planets on circular orbits.
 Enter the minimum and maximum phase values into the APT special requirements section when planning your observations.

 .. toctree::
   :maxdepth: 1